 Mr. MacDougall is a Corporate Director.
 From 2006 until his retirement in 2014, he was the Vice Chair of Connor, Clark & Lunn Investment Management Ltd., an asset management firm.
 From 1986 to 2014, he was a partner at Connor, Clark & Lunn Investment Management Partnership and Director, Head of Portfolio Strategy Team and Head of Client Solutions Team of Connor, Clark & Lunn Investment Management Ltd. Mr. MacDougall is a Director of Connor, Clark & Lunn Financial Group, past Chair of the Vancouver Foundation, as well as the Chair of the British Columbia Immigrant Investment Fund.
 He previously served as lead director for Intrawest Corporation.
 Mr. MacDougall holds a Bachelor of Commerce (Finance) from Sir George Williams University (now Concordia University), Chartered Financial Analyst designation from the University of Virginia and a Master of Business Administration from the University of Pittsburgh.

-Chair of the Corporate Governance & Nominating Committee and Member of the Management Resources & Compensation Committee.
+Chair of the Corporate Governance & Nominating Committee and Member of the Audit Committee.

 Mr. McMillan is an independent business consultant.
 From 1998 until his retirement in 2002, he was Executive Vice President - Wood Products Group of Willamette Industries Inc., a forest products company.
 Over the years, he has served as a director of Forest Express, Inc. and has been associated with numerous industry association boards including the American Plywood Association, National Particleboard Association, Particleboard and MDF Institute, Southern Forest Products Association, Western Wood Products Association, National Association of Lumber Wholesalers and the American Forest and Paper Association.
 He has a B.Sc. in Accounting/Business Administration from Louisiana Tech University.